Lithuania in the Eurovision Song Contest 2021: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 The semi-final allocation draw held for the Eurovision Song Contest 2020 on 28 January 2020 was used for the 2021 contest, which Lithuania was placed into the first semi-final, which was held on 18 May 2021, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2021 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Lithuania was set to open the show and perform in position 1, before the entry from Slovenia.

 The two semi-finals and final were broadcast in Lithuania on LRT and LRT Radijas with commentary by Ramūnas Zilnys.
-The Lithuanian spokesperson, who announced the top 12-point score awarded by the Lithuanian jury during the final, was Andrius Mamontovas who previously represented Lithuania in 2006 as part of LT United.
+The Lithuanian spokesperson who announced the top 12-point score awarded by the Lithuanian jury during the final was Andrius Mamontovas, who previously represented Lithuania in 2006 as part of LT United.

 Semi-final

 The Roop took part in technical rehearsals on 8 and 12 May, followed by dress rehearsals on 17 and 18 May.
-This included the jury show on 17 May where the professional juries of each country watched and voted on the competing entries.
+This included the jury show on 17 May, where the professional juries of each country watched and voted on the competing entries.

-The Lithuanian performance featured the members of the Roop in yellow costumes and performing on stage with pink and black stage colours and the LED screens displaying shapes, geometric images and a lightning effect.
-The band was joined on stage by two dancers which together performed choreography throughout the song.
+The Lithuanian performance featured the members of the Roop in yellow costumes and performing on stage with pink and black stage colours, and the LED screens displaying shapes, geometric images, and a lightning effect.
+The band was joined on stage by two dancers who together performed choreography throughout the song.
 The performance also featured the lighting on the performers blacking out prior to the first pre-chorus to create a silhouette effect.
 The stage director for the Lithuanian performance was Povilas Varvuolis.
 The two dancers that joined the Roop on stage were Marijanas Staniulėnas and Miglė Praniauskaitė, while an off-stage backing vocalist was also featured: Algirdas Daumantas Ciūnys.

 At the end of the show, Lithuania was announced as having finished in the top 10 and subsequently qualifying for the final.
-It was later revealed that Lithuania placed ninth in the semi-final, receiving a total of 117 points: 137 points from the televoting and 66 points from the juries.
+It was later revealed that Lithuania placed fourth in the semi-final, receiving a total of 203 points: 137 points from the televoting and 66 points from the juries.